khmermenten/Chess/README.md

 [first letter of piece's name][desired destination coordinates] When using this format, White's pieces are capitalized, while Black's are lowercased.
 Coordinates should be written with the letter first.
-When moving the knight, use "N" to control it since King already has "K".
+When moving the knight, use "N/n" to control it since King already has "K/k".
-An example of a valid move would be: Pa3, which moves white's leftmost pawn one square up.
+An example of a valid move would be: Pa3, which moves White's leftmost pawn one square up.

 Special Commands
 - "0-0" for a king's side castle, "0-0-0" for a queen's side castle